Posted on

 Your Christmas Card may pay you well.

-Smart Marketers know well that 3-dimensional mail has an unusually high 25 to 50% response rate. and that’s why smart companies like graphics3inc are selling pop-ups almost exclusively to business customers.
+Smart Marketers know well that 3-dimensional mail has an unusually high up to 25 to 50% response rate, and that’s why smart companies like graphics3inc are selling pop-ups almost exclusively to business customers.

 Every few years they refresh their existing contraptions with new graphics and with a limited number of designs they serve their customers for more than 20 years.
 You can grab some of their designs right away from their website.

-If you like something original there is the option.
-Contact us with your requirements and we will provide an original design with original art and higher impact than any generics.
+If you like something original, there is the option.
+Contact us with your requirements, and we will provide an original design with original art and higher impact than any generics, Our design pops-up under gravitation force.
+The weight of paper they are assembled from.

 Pop-up cards